rothgov/content-strategy/index.md

 - don't use words that date content such as 'new'
 - don't use jargon
 - use language that the customer would use

+## Words to avoid

+Plain English is mandatory for all of Rotherham.gov.uk so please avoid using these words:

+- agenda (unless it's for a meeting)
+- advancing
+- collaborate (use working with)
+- combating
+- commit/pledge (we need to be more specific - we're either doing something or we're not)
+- countering
+- deliver (pizzas, post and services are delivered - not abstract concepts like improvements or priorities)
+- deploy (unless it's military or software)
+- dialogue (we speak to people)
+- disincentivise (and incentivise)
+- empower
+- facilitate (instead, say something specific about how you're helping)
+- focusing
+- foster (unless it's children)
+- impact (do not use this as a synonym for have an effect on, or influence)
+- initiate
+- key (unless it unlocks something.
+A subject/thing is not key - it's probably important)
+- land (as a verb only use if you're talking about aircraft)
+- leverage (unless in the financial sense)
+- liaise
+- overarching
+- progress (as a verb - what are you actually doing?)
+- promote (unless you're talking about an ad campaign or some other marketing promotion)
+- robust
+- slimming down (processes do not diet)
+- streamline
+- strengthening (unless it's strengthening bridges or other structures)
+- tackling (unless it's rugby, football or some other sport)
+- transforming (what are you actually doing to change it?)
+- utilise

+Avoid using metaphors – they do not say what you actually mean and lead to slower comprehension of your content.
+For example:

+- drive (you can only drive vehicles, not schemes or people)
+- drive out (unless it's cattle)
+- going forward (it's unlikely we are giving travel directions)
+- in order to (superfluous - do not use it)
+- one-stop shop (we are government, not a retail outlet)
+- ring fencing

+With all of these words you can generally replace them by breaking the term into what you're actually doing.
+Be open and specific.

 ## Writing Guidelines
 When writing for the web, it is important to follow the principles of Plain English.
 In other words, keep your meanings simple and clear – and, just think, if you do not really understand something, who else will?